Thursday of Week 21 of Ordinary Time – First Reading

 Paul uses the title of himself in most of his letters to affirm his authority as a messenger of Christ, an authority that was sometimes challenged.
 He reinforces his claim here by adding “by the will of God”.
 In other words, he is not self-appointed.

 The greeting also contains the name of Sosthenes, who may possibly be the synagogue ruler who was attacked by his fellow-Jews in Corinth when their complaint against Paul was rejected by Gallio, the pro-consul of the local province of Achaia.
-(The story occurs in Acts 18 and also in the First Reading of Friday in the 6th week of Easter.)
+(The story occurs in Acts 18 and is part of the First Reading on Friday of Week 6 of Easter.)
 If it is the same person, then he must have become a Christian either while Paul was preaching in Corinth or during the ministry of Apollos.

-He also calls them a people “sanctified”, made holy in Christ.
-This refers not so much to their behaviour – for, as Paul will not hesitate to point out, they had many faults – but because they had been called, with Christians in other churches, to be a people set apart, distinguished by their commitment to the Way of Christ.
-The Greek word hagios , translated ‘holy’, means ‘set apart’ and the “saints” is a term used of all Christians in Paul’s letters and not just those outstanding in virtue.
+He also calls them a people “sanctified”, i.e. made holy in Christ.
+This refers not so much to their behaviour—for, as Paul will not hesitate to point out, they had many faults—but because they had been called, with Christians in other churches, to be a people set apart, distinguished by their commitment to the Way of Christ.
+The Greek word hagios, translated ‘holy’, means ‘set apart’, and the “saints” is a term used of all Christians in Paul’s letters, and not just those outstanding in virtue.

 The opening greeting ends with a blessing and prayer for the “grace and peace” of God the Father and the Lord Jesus, a greeting we now use in our Eucharistic liturgy.

-“Grace” in Greek is charis and implies God’s love given gratuitously and not because it is deserved.
+“Grace” in Greek is charis implies God’s love given gratuitously, and not because it is deserved.
 No matter how good we are, God is never indebted to us.
-The first initiative of love always comes from God, never from us nor can we ever do anything to earn it.
+The first initiative of love always comes from God, never from us, nor can we ever do anything to earn it.
 It is always there first waiting to be accepted by us.

 The “witness to Christ”, which Paul gave to them, has not been at all in vain; on the contrary, it has clearly been confirmed by the gifts of the Spirit of Jesus which are evident among them.
-Those gifts of the Spirit enable them to serve the body of Christ, which is the Church, until the time when the Lord Jesus will be revealed at the end of time – the time of his final coming.
-Paul will speak at greater length about these gifts in chaps.
-12-14.
+Those gifts of the Spirit enable them to serve the body of Christ, which is the Church, until the time when the Lord Jesus will be revealed at the end of time—the time of his final coming.
+Paul will speak at greater length about these gifts in chapters 12-14.

-They will need these gifts as they wait for the full revelation of Jesus Christ, when the hidden plans of God are to be made known.
-Then Christ will reveal himself at the end of time, the time of his parousia (final coming) and his Appearing.
-Before this, the “Man of Sin” will have ‘revealed’ himself, only to be destroyed by Christ (2 Thess 2:3-8).
+The Corinthians will need these gifts as they wait for the full revelation of Jesus Christ, when the hidden plans of God are to be made known.
+Then Christ will reveal himself at the end of time, the time of his parousia (Greek, ‘final coming’) and his Appearing.
+Before this, “the lawless one” will have ‘revealed’ himself, only to be destroyed by Christ (2 Thess 2:3-8).

 And it is God who will give them the help they need to remain “steady and without blame” until “the day of our Lord Jesus Christ” when he will return to take all his own to himself.
-By God calling them, they are united in a special way with Jesus Christ.
-(The ‘day of the Lord’ and its various forms was mentioned in our reading on Tuesday.)
+By God’s calling them, they are united in a special way with Jesus Christ.
+(The ‘day of the Lord’ in its various forms was mentioned in this past Tuesday’s reading.)

 Let us always begin by being thankful for our blessings, for all the good things that we see in ourselves and all those around us.
 It is sad when we are not able to give genuine words of praise and appreciation.